List of spaceflight-related accidents and incidents: Non-fatal training accidents

 Spaceflight-related accidents and incidents during assembly, testing, and preparation for flight of crewed and uncrewed spacecraft have occasionally resulted in injuries or the loss of craft since the earliest days of space programs.
 35 accidents since 2009.

 Non-astronaut fatalities

 Fatalities caused by rocket explosions

 This list excludes deaths caused by military operations, either by deliberate detonations, or accidental during production – for example German V-2 rockets reportedly caused on average an estimated 6 deaths per operational rocket just during its production stages.
-Over 113 fatalities.